Everest Base Camp Trek in 2023/2024

 2. Travel and trekking insurance: Travel and trekking insurance is a must for the trek, covering you for any emergencies, accidents, and illnesses that may occur during the trek.

 3. Permits: TIMS (Trekkers’ Information Management System) and Sagarmatha National Park Permits are mandatory for the trek.
-These permits can be obtained in Kathmandu and are required to enter the national park and trek to the base camp.
+Even, trek permits can be obtained in Kathmandu or applied in Sagarmatha National Park in Monjo.
 It’s best to obtain these permits before the trek to avoid any delays.

 The Everest Base Camp Trek in 2023/2024 is a must-do for adventure seekers and nature enthusiasts.
 The final destination is the base camp of Mount Everest, which will offer an unforgettable experience that you will cherish forever.
 With proper planning and preparation, the Everest Base Camp Trek can be a challenging but rewarding experience.
 The EBC trail linked other trekking trails such as Three High Pass Trek, Gokyo Lake, and Classic Chola Pass Trek.